 1-Day Disney World Tickets in 2024

 For a long time, it was an impossibility to receive any kind of discount on 1-Day Park Tickets.
 However, since the COVID-19 pandemic, things have changed for the positive and now you can get 1-Day Tickets at a discount when purchased outside of Disney.

 Not only CAN you receive a discount in some cases, but you also have additional options when it comes to purchasing your 1-Day tickets.

 Despite being one of the most popular tickets, especially for visitors passing through or convention guests, 1-Day Tickets were almost always just ‘buy at the gate’ type of tickets.
-Opportunities for saving money were nonexistent and a waste of time, but not anymore.
+Opportunities for saving money at Disney World were nonexistent and a waste of time, but not anymore.

 Even though we recommend visiting for multiple dates, it’s actually possible to save some money if you go the 1-Day route.
 Now, let’s look at each 1-Day ticket type and see the differences between each of them.